 Easter Egg Ornaments

 1. Save and print out a copy of the Easter egg template.
-Cut out one of the eggs to use as a pattern piece to cut out additional eggs from your decorative paper.
+Cut out one of the eggs to use as the pattern to cut out additional eggs from decorative paper.
 You'll need four egg pieces to make each ornament so be sure to cut out a lot.

 2. Fold the paper eggs in half lengthwise.

-3. With the piece still folded, apply a small amount of adhesive to one of the sides.
+3. Take one of the folded pieces.
+With it still folded, apply a small amount of adhesive to one of the sides.

-4. Lay a second paper over the adhesive making sure to match up the edges of both pieces of paper.
-This will be one half of your ornament.
+4. Lay another folded egg over the adhesive on the first egg making sure to match up the edges of both pieces of paper.
+This will be one-half of your ornament.
 Use two other egg pieces to make the other half of the ornament.

 5. Cut a piece of yarn that is several inches long.